pvgenuchten/training-gitops-sdi/docs/1-metadata-at-the-source.md

 Are your aware of tooling which can support you in creation of metadata in this model?
 :::

----

 ## The pygeometa MCF format

-Within the [geopython community](https://geopython.github.io), the [pygeometa](https://geopython.github.io/pygeometa) provides a metadata format called the [metadata control file](https://geopython.github.io/pygeometa/reference/mcf) (MCF).
+Within the [geopython community](https://geopython.github.io), the [pygeometa](https://geopython.github.io/pygeometa) library provides a metadata format called the [metadata control file](https://geopython.github.io/pygeometa/reference/mcf) (MCF).
 The aim of MCF is ease of use, while providing export options to various metadata models.
 Many metadata models are based on XML, which makes them quite challenging to read by humans.
 MCF is based on [YAML](https://www.yaml.io/spec/), a text-based format using indents to group elements.
 In this workshop we are using the MCF format for its simplicity and natural fit with the use cases.
 A minimal sample of an MCF is:

 ```yaml
 mcf: